 For example, in case your latest account statement shows returns and deliveries from the 4th – 10th of March in 2018, you’ll get paid on March 15th in 2018.

 When will I get paid for COD orders?

 You’ll get paid in the same way as Lazada’s standard payout process, in the weekly payout cycle.
 For more information, I recommend you to contact Lazada directly.

 They have a dedicated support team that helps new and existing sellers alike.

 Lazada uses Payoneer and World First as payment providers for cross-border sellers.
 You need to integrate with any of these payment providers in your Seller Center.

 How do I refund customers returning products?

-When it comes to reimbursements of customer returns, Lazada will charge the amount of accounts payable to sellers, for example, your Seller Center account which is connected to either Payoneer or World First.
+When it comes to reimbursements of customer returns, Lazada will charge the number of accounts payable to sellers.
+This is, for example, your Seller Center account which is connected to either Payoneer or World First.

 How do I connect my bank account to my Lazada seller account?